richard-flosi/seoserver/README.md

 ```
 {
     "verbose": true,
+    "x_forwarded_proto": null,
+    "x_forwarded_host": null,
     "stripSelectors": []
 }
 ```

 Toggle `verbose` to turn off verbose logging.

+You can set the `X-Forwarded-Proto` and `X-Forwarded-Host` headers in your webserver to pass them along to the Seo Server or set them in the config file if needed.
+Both will use the value from the config if set, then look for the header. `X-Forwarded-Proto` will default to `http` if there is no config value and the header is not set. `X-Forwarded-Host` must be set in the config or in the header.

 Add css selectors for elements you want removed from the resulting HTMLSnapshot to `stripSelectors`.
 For example, you may want to remove your javascript `script` tag so that no further javascript processes